Coach holiday from Madrid to Portugal, Andalusia & Barcelona

 PORTUGAL, SOUTHERN SPAIN & BARCELONA – 13 DAYS

-Sightseeing city tour in Porto, Lisbon, Seville, Cordoba, Granada (Alhambra Palace & Generalife Gardens), Valencia and Barcelona with local guide / Visit to a wine cellar with wine tasting included in Porto / Boat trip along the Douro River in Porto / Tour escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at 4* hotels / Daily buffet breakfast / 4 meals / Travel insurance.
+Transportation by modern air-conditioned bus / English-speaking accompanying guide during the tour / Visits in Porto, Lisbon, Córdoba, Seville, Granada, Valencia and Barcelona / Tickets to a winery with wine tasting in Porto, Mosque in Córdoba, Cathedral in Seville and the Alhambra Palace and Generalife in Granada / Boat trip on the Douro River in Porto / Accommodation in 4* hotels / Daily buffet breakfast / Travel insurance.

 Day 1.
-(Tuesday) MADRID – AVILA – SALAMANCA – PORTO
+(Tuesday) MADRID – SALAMANCA – PORTO

 Departure from Madrid westbound heading to the Atlantic Coast of Portugal.
-Our first stop will be in Avila, sheltered by the Sierra de Gredos Mountains, an impressive medieval city declared a World Heritage Site by UNESCO.
-Free time to explore the historic center of Avila, one of the best preserved medieval walled towns in Europe, which also hides a valuable set of Renaissance churches and palaces.
-We continue to Salamanca, the university city par excellence.
+Our first stop will be in Salamanca, the university city par excellence.
 Free time to explore at your own pace this World Heritage Site of great artistic wealth.
-A stroll around the pedestrian streets in its historic centre will take you to Plaza Mayor, one of the most beautiful squares in Spain, you may visit Salamanca's two cathedrals (the old cathedral dating from the 12th-13th centuries of Romanesque style, and the new one from the 16th century), the House of Shells, the Baroque style Clerecia church and the University with its beautiful Plateresque façade.
-Later we'll continue to Porto, the capital of Northern Portugal.
+A stroll around the pedestrian streets in its historic centre will take you to Plaza Mayor, one of the most beautiful squares in Spain, you may visit Salamanca’s two cathedrals (the old cathedral dating from the 12th-13th centuries of Romanesque style, and the new one from the 16th century), the House of Shells, the Baroque style Clerecia church and the University with its beautiful Plateresque façade.
+Later we’ll continue to Porto, the capital of Northern Portugal.
 Arrival at the hotel and accommodation.

 Day 2.
 (Wednesday) PORTO